SkyeYXL/ecs/intl.en-US/Instance/Instance type families/ECS bare metal instance type family/ECS Bare Metal Instances.md

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
 -   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## ebmre6p, non-volatile memory optimized ECS Bare Metal Instance family with enhanced performance
+## ebmre6p, persistent memory optimized ECS Bare Metal Instance family with enhanced performance

 To use ebmre6p, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).